Probation and Separation

 Academic action is administered by the Administrative Committee of the College, a committee comprised of faculty and students.
 The advising records of eligible students are reviewed at the end of each semester in the Center for Advising Services, the normal time for academic action.
 Those not making satisfactory progress toward completion of degree requirements are placed or continued on academic probation or separated from the College.

 Recommendations for academic action are requested from the departments for all students who have been admitted to a major in Arts and Sciences and are to be considered for academic action.
-In cases where separation is being considered, the College welcomes comments to aid in the judgment of the student from the administration, faculty advisers, staff advisers or the student.
+In cases where separation is being considered, the College welcomes comments to aid in the judgment of the student from the administration, faculty advisors, staff advisors or the student.
 Students are informed of any action in their case by e-mail as soon as possible after grades are received.

 Separation and probation appeals are reviewed only when new evidence bearing on the case is presented to the dean of the College.
 It should be noted that all students admitted to the College are believed to be capable of performing satisfactorily.
 When they do not, it is probable that factors other than intellectual capability are involved.
 Problems of this sort generally have causes of a nonacademic nature, and the services of the University Counseling Center may prove helpful.